zhanglj37/sampleMplus/README.md

 Sample size determination for categorical data and multiple-group analysis.

-Providing prior in Bayesian analysis.
+Provide priors in Bayesian analysis.